Baseball Operations Interns

 Ashley Herman is from Miami, Florida and says she is “super psyched” to be the 2020 Falmouth Commodores team photographer.
 After graduating from the Fusion Academy, Ashley started working professionally at the age of 18, having shot at events like March Madness and the Pro Bowl, and also worked the 2019 season as a credentialed freelancer at Marlins Park, as well as around Minor League Baseball.
 Ashley is eager to expand her portfolio on the Cape.
 But most of all, she is excited to interact with the fans, as well as build relationships with the players, coaches, front office, and of course her fellow interns.
 Roll ‘Dores!

-David Hadar is in his first season with the Commodores and serves as one of the play-by-play broadcasters.
 David is a 2021 graduate from Penn State University and is from Chapel Hill, NC.
 During his time in Happy Valley, David served as the play-by-play voice of the Penn State Women’s Volleyball team for two seasons.
-He also broadcasts other sporting events such as football, basketball, lacrosse and baseball for the student radio station, CommRadio.
+He is a Sports Director with CommRadio, the student radio station, where he also broadcasts other sporting events such as football, basketball, lacrosse and baseball.
+In the past, he has interned with Westwood One Sports in New York City and with the Saugerties Stallions of the PGCBL.
 David is thrilled to be spending this summer with the Commodores and can’t wait to experience the best summer league in the country!

 Public Address Announcer & Scoreboard

-Eryk is a rising Junior at Carleton College in Northfield, Minnesota.
+Eryk Jones is a rising junior Economics major and Classics minor at Carleton College in Northfield, Minnesota.
 He works as a broadcaster for Carleton soccer, basketball, baseball, and softball and a statistician for Carleton football and volleyball.
 Eryk is from West Hartford, Connecticut and is a graduate of Kingswood Oxford School.
 He and his family spend much of the summer in Falmouth, where his father grew up and played baseball for Falmouth High School.
 Eryk is a lifelong Commodores and Boston sports fan and when not watching sports, he enjoys listening to music, and sailing and swimming at Quissett Harbor.
 He is excited to work with the Commodores for the first time this year.

 Game Day Operations Interns